INESCTEC/citilink-dataset/README.md

 **DOI:** [https://doi.org/10.25747/7KG6-1K22](https://doi.org/10.25747/7KG6-1K22)

-The full dataset contains 20 minutes per municipality with over 1.3 million tokens and 38,000+ annotations.
+The full dataset contains 20 minutes per municipality with over a million tokens and 38,000+ annotations.
 Please visit the DOI link to access the complete dataset and review the usage terms.

 ## Usage